Express Entry

 WHAT IS EXPRESS ENTRY (EE)?

-The Express Entry (EE) system is a three stage active immigration process whereby interested applicants will first submit an EE form online.
-Second, Immigration, Refugees and Citizenship Canada (IRCC) assesses these potential applicants against specific eligibility criteria.
+The Express Entry (EE) system is a three-stage active immigration process whereby interested applicants will first submit an EE profile online.
+Second, Immigration Refugees and Citizenship Canada (IRCC) assesses these potential applicants against specific eligibility criteria under any of the programs that are processed through EE system.
 Potential applicants who are deemed to have met the eligibility criteria are then entered into a pool with other eligible candidates.
-Third, those candidates whose profiles align with the identified needs of the government, as well as, that of certain Canadian employers, will be issued an “invitation to apply” (ITA).
+Third, those candidates whose profiles align with the identified needs of the government, as well as, that of certain Canadian provinces, will be issued an “invitation to apply” (ITA).
 Only those candidates who receive invitations can then proceed to apply for permanent residence.

 CANDIDATES ARE REQUIRED TO COMPLETE AN ONLINE EE PROFILE OUTLINING:

-• Spouse or common-law partner factors (such as their language skills and education -up to 40 additional points but still a maximum of only 500 points)
+- Spouse or common-law partner factors (such as their language skills and education – up to 40 additional points

-• Skills transferability (including education and work experience that, when combined, improve his or her chances of being employed, and earning a higher wage – up to 100 points)
+- Skills transferability (including education and work experience that, when combined, improve their chances of being employed, and earning a higher wage – up to 100 points)

 Although an applicant can collect points for a spouse/partner, the additional points do not exceed what an applicant can score on his/her own:

-Once a candidate receives an ITA, they will then have 60 days to file their application for permanent residence.
+Once a candidate receives an Invitation to Apply (ITA), they will then have 60 days to file their application for permanent residence.

 THE NEED FOR ARRANGED EMPLOYMENT OR PNP NOMINATIONS